julianchurchill/text-adventure/README.md

 - [FEATURE] Exits have consistent colours for direction hints - e.g. all North are green.
   - The exits are also ordered consistently.

+- [STORY] Shopkeeper directs you to town hall notice board where reports of strange goings on are being posted.
+This triggers the entrance to the town hall to become visible.

 - [BUG] Clicking exit links can sometimes select the wrong one if you select near the end of a line - it selects the exit on the new line.
   - [FIX] A spannable click region will extend to the edge of the text view or the next non-spanning text or spanned region.
 Fixed by adding a single white space at the end of the list of exits to stop the spannable click region.
 - [BUG] Double blank line after item actions - clarify need for '\n\n' in Presenter.enact()